ephell/ClipIt-Screen-Capture-App/readme.md

 </p>

 # 🎥 ClipIt - Screen Capture App
 ClipIt is an application that simplifies the creation of short video clips.
-Recording is initiated when an area is selected, and an .mp4 file is generated upon completion.
+Recording is initiated when an area is selected and an option to generate an .mp4 file is given upon stopping.
 Additionally, the built-in editor allows for trimming the video's length, cropping its resolution, and adjusting the volume.

 ## Features
 - Easy to use GUI.